 Most every function in your body is regulated by signaling molecules called hormones, which are produced in various glands located throughout your body.
 When something goes awry in one of these glands, it can affect hormone production and leave you with noticeable side effects.
 This is certainly true of the thyroid gland.

-As ear, nose, and throat specialists, Cecil Yeung, MD, and the team here at Houston Sinus Surgery understand the widespread impact that a malfunctioning thyroid can have on your health.
+As ear, nose, and throat specialists, Cecil Yeung, MD and Marcus Hershey, MD here at Houston Sinus Surgery understand the widespread impact that a malfunctioning thyroid can have on your health.

 To help you spot signs of a thyroid disorder, we’ve outlined some of the more common symptoms below.